 5. Create opportunities for professional growth.

 Investing in your team is a net positive for everyone, and it doesn’t have to break the bank.
+Career development is one way to help employees feel valued and engaged.
 It can be as simple as offering stretch projects to standout employees or the chance to lead a small team on a new office initiative.
+Paying for professional qualifications and certifications can also be mutually beneficial.

-The fringe benefits: You’ll see more employees taking advantage of professional development opportunities you offer and putting that knowledge to work solving problems on the job.
+The fringe benefits: You’ll see more employees taking advantage of the professional development opportunities you offer.
+And in return, they will be putting that knowledge to work solving problems on the job.

 6. Celebrate a job well done.